Marine, Transit & Cargo Insurance

-For example, hauliers and freight forwarders posses insurance but this is to protect their legal liability rather than their client’s cargo.
+For example, hauliers and freight forwarders possess insurance but this is to protect their legal liability rather than their client’s cargo.

-A goods in transit section of a combined policy will not provide full storage or transit outside of the UK.
-While marine cargo covers the world and offers insured storage both before and after the journey.
+A goods in transit section of a combined policy will not always provide adequate storage or transit cover outside of the UK, while a marine cargo policy can cover worldwide transits and can include storage insurance both before and after the journey.

 Why purchase marine cargo insurance?

-It reduces your client’s exposure to financial loss – whether buying or selling goods, your clients have a financial interest in their safe transportation and delivery.
+It reduces the company's exposure to financial loss – whether buying or selling goods, the company has a financial interest in their safe transportation and delivery.
 Marine cargo insurance protects their interest in the event of a loss.

 Protection from General Average

-– General Average is a legal principle in maritime law, whereby all cargo owners proportionately share losses resulting from voluntary sacrifice or costs incurred in order to prevent a total loss.
-Following the declaration of a General Average, cargo will be held pending receipt of General Average Guarantees and Bonds.
-Cargo owners are well advised to be insured, so their insurers can handle these situations on their behalf and provide the required guarantees to allow their cargo to be released.
+General Average is a legal principle in maritime law, whereby all cargo owners proportionately share losses resulting from voluntary sacrifice or costs incurred in order to prevent a total loss.
+Following the declaration of a General Average, all cargo on a vessel will be held pending receipt of General Average Guarantees and Bonds from everyone who has goods onboard.
+Cargo owners are well-advised to be insured, so their insurers can handle these situations on their behalf and provide the required guarantees to allow their cargo to be released.

 It’s usually a contractual requirement

-– As part of the sale contract, it’s often a commercial necessity to have marine cargo insurance.
-Being able to quickly replace damaged goods will help your clients maintain strong customer relationships.
-Marine cargo insurance can also protect the interests of the banks or third parties helping to finance the transaction.
+As part of the sale contract, it’s often a commercial necessity to have marine cargo insurance.
+Being able to quickly replace damaged goods will help the company maintain strong customer relationships.
+Marine cargo insurance can also protect the interests of banks or third parties helping to finance the transaction.

-Carrier’s liability insurance won’t fully protect your clients
+Carrier’s liability insurance won’t fully protect the company

-– Haulage and shipping companies may be responsible for the transportation of your client’s goods, but their liability will be limited by contract or law in the event of loss.
+Haulage and shipping companies may be responsible for the transportation of the company's goods, but their liability will be limited by contract or law in the event of loss.